hanrive/a3web/README.md

 * Make sure any links or interactive (JavaScript) elements are working
 * Have website ready on Thursday night to publish!

+All Weeks
+* Continuously check-in with each other!

 ## Together:
 1. Choose a template and fully understand how it works by Thursday November 23, so we can meet with Shawn during Friday's lab
 1. Work on CSS together